 - What is meant by course completion?
-For both Yesod and Ikarim courses, completion is achieved by attending six out of eight classes, or in the case of lower attendance, upon recommendation of the instructor.
+For Yesod, completion is achieved by attending six out of eight classes, or in the case of lower attendance, upon recommendation of the instructor.

 - Can I get credit or Continuing Education Units (CEUs) for Tauber courses?
 Tauber is not associated with a university or other credit-granting institutions.
 However all instructors will provide course outlines which, in some cases, may be accepted for "independent study" or other purposes in some situations.

 - Whom should I talk to if I want to recommend a course for the future or make other suggestions?
 Send your suggestions to firstname.lastname@example.org or call (415) 751-2541 x 162.

 - Whom should I talk to if I am having a problem with a course or with other aspects of the Tauber Program?
 Contact Mary Jane Eisenberg at email@example.com or call us at (415) 751-2535.